ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 ## **Building the Database locally**
 We cannot give everyone the database credentials.
 To build the database locally and run the app follow these steps:
-1. In config.py, comment this line: SQLALCHEMY_DATABASE_URI = os.environ['DATABASE_URL']
-  and uncomment this line: SQLALCHEMY_DATABASE_URI = 'sqlite:///site.db'
-2. If you want to build the entire database it will take 20-40 minutes.
+1. If you want to build the entire database it will take 20-40 minutes.
 If you would like to build a smaller version of the database that will take 2-3 and still give you a lot of function.
-To build the large database skip this step.
-To build the smaller one, in file buildDatabase.py, change line 10 from:scrape.iterateSubjects() to scrape.iterateAnthropology()
+To build the smaller database skip this step.
+To build the larger one, in file buildDatabase.py, change line 10 from:scrape.iterateAnthropology() to scrape.iterateSubjects()
-3. build the database locally by typing on terminal: python3 buildDatabase.py.
+2. build the database locally by typing on terminal:
+`python3 buildDatabase.py.`
  This database will be built using SQLite to site.db

 ## **Running Locally**